 - a tumour

 Are there any alternatives to a liver biopsy?

-A blood test or scan may show that you have a problem.
-However, a biopsy will help to find out exactly what is causing the problem and will help your doctor to decide the best treatment for you.
+A blood test or ultrasound scan may show that you have a problem.
+Specialised scans can tell your doctor how serious it is.
+However, a biopsy will help to find out exactly what is causing the problem and will help your doctor to recommend the best treatment for you.